 Though it’s often said informally, it can also be used as a more formal expression of goodwill.
+Just like with the phrase “he has risen” you have to use it correctly or your audience will be left confused.
 Whether you’re catching up with an old friend or reconnecting with a business associate, this phrase is a great way to show that you’re happy to be in touch.

 Examples of this phrase in a sentence: